teimor/OpenCore_GA-H97-D3H_RX580/README.md

-Thanks to [Andrii Korzh][25] for the his repsotory, knowledge sharing and permission.
+Thanks to [Andrii Korzh][25] for his repsotory, knowledge sharing and permission.

 ---------